The Collective Bargaining Agreement (CBA) helps define roles and responsibilities for faculty members and administrators.

 This office ensures program access to UM by students with disabilities, and provides advice to faculty members about teaching students with disabilities as well as valuable information about how to help students with disabilities succeed academically.

 UM is committed to providing an accessible environment for its students and employees.
-To learn about accessibility as related to instructional materials, documents, webpages, media and software, please visit UM's accessibility webpage for faculty or call x3482.
+To learn about accessibility as related to instructional materials, documents, webpages, media and software, please visit UM's accessibility webpage or call x3482.

 Please familiarize yourself with policies related to your role as a faculty member, such as: